Ubud, Bali - Indonesia

-At the end of the only street that leads to the sacred forest of monkeys, a restaurant open to the street, its high roof supported by brightly coloured columns.
+At the end of the only street that leads to the Sacred Monkey Forest, a restaurant open to the street, its high roof supported by brightly coloured columns.

 We climb a few steps, like a magic portal that leads to another world.